Posted on Leave a comment

 Hello, world!
 I am here.

-It’s a new day and I am here.
+Its a new day and I am here.

 What will I do with this day?